 The minimum monthly Delta outflow objectives protect the salinity range for the estuarine aquatic habitat, and are included in D-1641.
 The monthly minimum depends on the WY type, which is calculated as the Sacramento Valley Index (slightly different from the Four-River Index used in the previous D-1485 objectives) from the unimpaired runoff of the Sacramento, Feather, Yuba, and American Rivers.
 The monthly outflows from February to June are calculated on a daily basis to satisfy the X2 objective.
 Minimum monthly flows for July range from 4,000 cfs in critical years to 8,000 cfs in wet years.
 The August outflows range from 3,000 cfs in critical years to 4,000 cfs in below normal years or higher.
 The September minimum outflow is 3,000 cfs in all year types.
-The October minimum outflows are 3,000 in critical and 4,000 cfs in critical and 4,500 cfs in all other year types.
+The October minimum outflows are 3,000 in critical and 4,000 cfs in all other year types.
+The November and December required outflows are 3,500 cfs in critical and 4,500 cfs in all other year types.